Bioconductor/2024-09-02-RNASeq-EuroBioc/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they are able to install software on (i.e., administrative privileges).
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they are able to install software on (i.e., administrative privileges).
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>